PURPOSE OF JOB CLASS (NATURE OF WORK)

-Two (2) years of the General Experience must have been at the level of Lieutenant or higher rank in a mental health facility.
+Two (2) years of the General Experience must have been at the level of a Lieutenant or higher rank in a mental health facility.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. Candidates for this class are subject to selection standards pursuant to Section 7-294-a-e of the Connecticut General Statutes and the regulations of the Connecticut Police Officer Standards and Training Council.
+- Candidates for this class are subject to selection standards pursuant to Section 7-294-a-e of the Connecticut General Statutes and the regulations of the Connecticut Police Officer Standards and Training Council.

-authority any person for any offense committed within his precinct.”
+- Incumbents in this class must possess and maintain authority from the Commissioner of Emergency Services and Public Protection to "arrest and present before a competent authority any person for any offense committed within [their] precinct.”
 (Connecticut General Statutes 29-18 and/or 10a-142)

-4. Incumbents in this class may be required to maintain certifications pursuant to the regulations of the Connecticut Police Officer Standards and Training Council and/or agency requirements.
+- Incumbents in this class may be required to maintain certifications pursuant to the regulations of the Connecticut Police Officer Standards and Training Council and/or agency requirements.

-6. Incumbents in this class may be required to obtain and retain Emergency Medical Technician (EMT) certification.
+- Incumbents in this class may be required to obtain and retain Emergency Medical Technician (EMT) certification.

-8. Incumbents in this class may be required to travel.
+- Incumbents in this class may be required to travel.

-2. Applicants may be required to pass a physical examination.
+- Applicants may be required to pass a physical examination.

 JOB CLASS DESIGNATION